nalej/docs/docs/applications/app_descriptors.md

 "inbound_net_interface": <inbound_iface_name>
 ```

 * Use **5** to indicate a rule that describes an outbound socket for connections between applications.
 This will mean that the "target service" will be able to connect to other applications through this rule using the predefined variable `NALEJ_OUTBOUND_[interface_name]`.

-When using this rule, the target port must be exposed on the target service description and the following field must be added to the rule definition:
+When using this type of rule, the target port must be exposed on the target service description and the following field must be added to the rule definition:

 * **outbound\_network\_interface**: The name of the outbound network interface that will be linked to this rule.

 ```javascript
 "access": 5,